Despacito in San Juan, Puerto Rico: Itinerary for a Long Weekend in Viejo San Juan

 For American citizens who don’t have passports, Puerto Rico is a great option for experiencing the Caribbean with just a drivers license.
 As there were no direct flights to San Juan from CLE, it took us about 5 hours flying time via Philadelphia with American Airlines.
 United does offer a seasonal, direct flight to San Juan to service spring break cruisers heading for San Juan’s port from CLE.

-It was easy to find a cab to Old San Juan for about $20 at the airport.
-Uber is cheaper for traveling around the island and when returning to the airport but drivers are not permitted to pick you up on airport property.
+It was easy to find a cab to Old San Juan for about $20 at the airport and pre-arranged transportation is just as cheap.
+Uber is ideal for traveling around the island and when returning to the airport but drivers are not permitted to pick you up on airport property.

 Where to Stay

-If you’re looking for a hotel within walking distance of restaurants, nightlife and major attractions, I’d recommend the modern, major brand hotels of Condado or the small, boutique hotels of Old San Juan.
+If you’re looking for a hotel within walking distance of restaurants and nightlife, I’d recommend the modern, major brand hotels of Condado or the small, boutique hotels of Old San Juan.

-In the Condado area, I like the Condado Vanderbilt, a 5-star, super luxury hotel with a beautiful beach and the San Juan Marriot Resort and Stellaris Casino, a large property with a resort style pool and yep, you guessed it, a casino!
+In the Condado area which has beach access and is just outside Old San Juan, I like the Condado Vanderbilt, a 5-star, super luxury hotel with a beautiful beach and the San Juan Marriot Resort and Stellaris Casino, a large property with a resort style pool and yep, you guessed it, a casino!

 For this trip, we chose La Terraza de San Juan in Old San Juan.
 La Terraza is a 26 room, boutique hotel built in the 19th century and is located in the middle of the action.
 We didn’t get a chance to use it but the hotel has a small plunge pool on the rooftop and great views from its terrace and a killer happy hour.

-Also up for your consideration in Old San Juan should be the Hotel El Convento.
+Also up for consideration in Old San Juan should be the Hotel El Convento.
 This property was unfortunately fully-booked during our trip and after walking by, we could see why.
-Luxury rooms with balconies, a beautiful courtyard with 2 restaurants and privileges at the El Convento Beach Club at its sister properties – I’m adding this one to my “must stay” list.
+Rooms with balconies, a beautiful courtyard with 2 restaurants and privileges at the El Convento Beach Club at its sister properties – I’m adding this one to my “must stay” list.